membase/ns_server/deps/menelaus/doc/API/index.markdown

 The following are required:
 * clusterMemberNodeHostIp - Hostname or IP address to a member of the cluster the node receiving this POST will be joining
-* clusterMemberHostPort - The port number for the RESTful interface to the system
+* clusterMemberPort - The port number for the RESTful interface to the system

 If the server has been "secured" via the console, the following are also required
 * user - The user which has administrative privileges to access the server